Specific musculoskeletal complications may be present in those with bronchiectasis.

 location of the pain using a body chart (Fig. 3)

 aggravating and easing pain factors, including the impact of recommended physiotherapy routines

 Fig. 2 Numerical rating scale

 Other tools which provide further details regarding the impact of pain are available, include:

 The negative implications of musculoskeletal conditions can include:

 an inability to exercise at an appropriate intensity

 a reduction in movement of the thoracic rib cage resulting in decreased lung function and an increased risk of exacerbations

-In the case of pain aggravating physiotherapy treatment, such as airway clearance or exercise, suggestions to modify the exercise routine or airway clearance techniques may be necessary.
+In the case of pain aggravating physiotherapy treatment, such as airway clearance or exercise or contributing to a poorer quality of life, suggestions to modify the exercise routine or airway clearance techniques may be necessary.